 You are welcome to do your code development using any system or compiler you choose.
-Just make sure that the version you turn in compiles and runs correctly on our class machines.
-If it doesn't compile, we can't grade it.
+Just make sure that the version you turn in compiles and runs correctly on Wilkes.
+If it doesn't compile, we can't grade it